-At the end of the guide I was taken to a statue named “unknown prisoner” depicting a frail inmate in prison uniform.
-Frailty was typical of those imprisoned in these camps, which for many led to their deaths from being purposefully overworked by their captures.
+At the end of the guide I was taken to a statue named “Unknown Prisoner” depicting a frail inmate in prison uniform.
+Frailty was typical of those imprisoned in these camps, which for many led to their deaths from being purposefully overworked by their captors.
 However, this prisoner was standing with his hands in his pockets, looking up, instead of down at his feet.
-Whilst prisoner uniforms in the camp had pockets, their use was strictly forbidden, a form of psychological torment similar in nature to the “work sets you free” sign on the iron gates at the entrance.
+Whilst prisoner uniforms in the camp had pockets, their use was strictly forbidden, a form of psychological torment similar in nature to the “Work Sets You Free” sign on the iron gates at the entrance.
 The hands in the pockets, and head held high indicate this man was no longer imprisoned, either through liberation which came in the form of the American Army on April 29, 1945, or perhaps more sadly, the liberation that came to him through his death.
-I suspect being titled “unknown prisoner” the latter is most likely true.
+I suspect being titled “Unknown Prisoner” the latter is more likely true.

 I focused on this statue because of the text written underneath, which in German reads “Den Toten zur Ehr, Den Lebenden zur Mahnung” translated “To honour the dead, to remind the living”.
 To remind the living.
-To remind me, to remind us all of the events during this period.
+To remind me, to remind us all of the events during this period of time.

 “First they came for the Socialists, and I did not speak out— Because I was not a Socialist.
 Then they came for the Trade Unionists, and I did not speak out— Because I was not a Trade Unionist.
 Then they came for the Jews, and I did not speak out— Because I was not a Jew.
-Then they came for me—and there was no one left to speak for me”
+Then they came for me—and there was no one left to speak for me.” - Martin Niemöller